8 tips for self-approval

 Second, perfectionism gets in the way of being effective.
 It’s also exhausting trying to become something that you cannot ever achieve and reach an end goal that keeps on moving further out of reach.

 Furthermore, we may become so focused on getting everything perfect that we fail to take any action at all, or we may spend an excessive amount of time on small details and miss out on the big picture.
-This can lead to missed opportunities and a lack of progress towards our goals.

 As Eckhart Tolle once said,